jfreites/laravel-modelo/README.md

 `'modelo' => array('auto' => true)`

-You should also publish the bundles public files via artisan:

-`php artisan bundle:publish`

 ## Usage
 You can of course use *Modelo* as the template for any of your views.